AdaCore/gnatstudio/docs/users_guide/extending.rst

       .. index:: tabs

       Use tab characters when indenting.
-This preference doesn't modify the :kbd:`Tab` key, which still inserts tab characters.
+This preference does not modify the :kbd:`Tab` key, which still inserts tab characters.
 You can also map the :menuselection:`Edit --> Insert Tab With Spaces` key shortcut to, e.g., :kbd:`Tab` via :ref:`The_Key_Manager_Dialog`.
 You can also reconfigure the default key binding for the automatic indentation
-      action: by default, it's mapped to :kbd:`Tab`, but you can change it to :kbd:`Tab` by modifying the :menuselection:`Edit --> Format Selection` action from :ref:`The_Key_Manager_Dialog`.
+      action: by default, it is mapped to :kbd:`Tab`, but you can change it to :kbd:`Tab` by modifying the :menuselection:`Edit --> Format Selection` action from :ref:`The_Key_Manager_Dialog`.